 Freshwater whitefishes, Salmonidae Coregoninae (hereafter coregonines), are cold, stenothermic fishes of great ecological and socio-economic importance throughout the northern hemisphere (Elliott and Bell, 2011; Isaak, 2014; Jeppesen et al., 2012; Jonsson and Jonsson, 2014; Karjalainen et al., 2015; Stockwell et al., 2009).
-In particular, cisco (Coregonus artedi) was historically the most abundant species, primary prey fish, and target of commercial fisheries in the Laurentian Great Lakes (Baldwin et al., 2009; Stockwell et al., 2009).
-However, most cisco spawning stocks collapsed by the middle of the 20th century (Rook et al., 2021; Stockwell et al., 2009).
-Cisco stocks partially recovered by the early 1990s, primarily in Lake Superior, but contemporary abundance is considered to be below historical levels and driven by low and intermittent recruitment (Myers et al., 2015; Parks and Rypel, 2018; Rook et al., 2021; Stockwell et al., 2009).
-Although the reasons for decreased coregonine recruitment are unknown worldwide, variable and weak year-class strength of coregonines has been associated with climate-induced changes in early-life stage environments (Anneville et al., 2015; Karjalainen et al., 2015; Marjomäki et al., 2004; Nyberg et al., 2001).
-Increasing efforts to rebuild or reestablish native coregonine populations in the Great Lakes are underway (Bronte et al., 2017; Favé and Turgeon, 2008; Zimmerman and Krueger, 2009).
-However, basic information about the early life history of coregonines is still lacking but necessary to support restoration and rehabilitation efforts (Bronte et al., 2017; Zimmerman and Krueger, 2009).
+In the Laurentian Great Lakes isco (Coregonus artedi) was historically the most abundant species, a primary prey fish of lake trout (Salvelinus namaycush), and was a target of commercial fisheries since they began in the 1800s (Baldwin et al., 2009; Stockwell et al., 2009).
+Most cisco spawning stocks collapsed by the middle of the 20th century (Rook et al., 2021; Stockwell et al., 2009), though some stocks partially recovered by the early 1990s, primarily in Lake Superior, but contemporary abundance is considered to be below historical levels.
+Present Lake Superior cisco population abundance is thought to be limited by reduced and inconsistent survival of fish to age-1 and lower overall ecosystem productivity due to reduced phosphorus inputs as compared to 1900-1970 (Rook et al., 2021).
+Variable and weak year-class strength of coregonines has been observed worldwide over the past several decades and has been associated with annual variations in lake ice formation and winter-spring thermal conditions (Anneville et al., 2015; Karjalainen et al., 2015; Marjomäki et al., 2004; Nyberg et al., 2001).

-Coregonines are developmentally and behaviorally plastic and have high functional diversity (Eshenroder et al., 2016; Karjalainen et al., 2015; Muir et al., 2013).
 Most coregonines spawn in late-autumn, embryos incubate under ice, and hatch in late-spring near ice-out, when rising spring water temperatures trigger hatching (Karjalainen et al., 2015; Stockwell et al., 2009).
-However, the greatest seasonal increase in air and water temperatures of seasonally ice-covered lakes is projected to take place during the winter and spring, respectively (Christensen et al., 2007; Schindler et al., 1990; Winslow et al., 2017).
-While selective pressures resulting from elevated incubation and spring nursery temperatures in the wild or artificial propagation environments may lead to adaptation, the probability of a positive response and the magnitude of that response are unknown.
-Consequently, experimental approaches are needed to quantify the potential adaptive capacity of cisco to warming water temperatures.
+Increases in air and water temperatures of seasonally ice-covered lakes is projected to be greatest during the winter and spring, respectively (Christensen et al., 2007; Schindler et al., 1990; Winslow et al., 2017).
+The effect of elevated temperatures on embryonic and larval coregonine development and survival has been speculated from theorized (CITES), but the thermal trigger for the response and the mechanism of the response are unknown.

-We experimentally evaluated how cisco embryo incubation temperatures influenced the survival and performance of hatching larvae within and between two Great Lakes populations.
-We hypothesized that cisco embryos artificially incubated at temperatures that mimic cold, pre-climate change conditions have increased larval survival, growth, and critical thermal limit compared to warmer, sub-optimal incubation temperatures.
-Our objective was to identify whether increased incubation water temperatures from climate change reduced the thermal adaptive capacity of larval cisco.
+To address this question, we experimentally evaluated how cisco embryo incubation temperatures influenced the survival and performance of hatching larvae within and between two Great Lakes populations.
+We hypothesized that cisco embryos artificially incubated at temperatures that mimic cold, pre-climate change conditions would have increased larval survival, growth, and critical thermal limits compared to warmer, sub-optimal incubation temperatures.
 If our hypothesis is supported, we would expect wild cisco populations to have a negative relationship between embryo incubation temperature and larval survival and performance when reared artificially.

 Methods: